Inpatient vs Outpatient Drug Rehab

 6. Integration of Holistic Therapies:

 • Inpatient Focus: Engage in holistic therapies offered within the inpatient setting, such as art therapy, yoga, or mindfulness practices.
-These therapies contribute to the overall healing process, helping individuals connect with their emotions and enhance physical and mental well-being.
+These therapies contribute to the overall healing process by helping individuals connect with their emotions and enhance their physical and mental well-being.

 7. Planning for Aftercare: